Basic Database Access¶

 from simmate.database.workflow_results import MITStaticEnergy

-If the connect
+If you forget the connect

 ImproperlyConfigured: Requested setting INSTALLED_APPS, but settings are not